Toseben/shaderism-blog/content/blog/2018-12-21-multiview/index.md

 ## **Done, but...**
 ### Let's Fix Colors
 This step is already done!
-However here's couple of links for generating a pleasent looking color schemes quickly.
+But here's a couple of links for generating a pleasant looking color schemes.
 First of I usually pick one or two colors from [Flat UI][FlatUIColors].
-Then bring those color values over to [Material Design Color Tool][Material Design Color Tool] to get complimenting shades and font information!
+Then bring the color values over to [Material Design Color Tool][Material Design Color Tool] to get complimenting shades and fonts!

 ### Let's Fix Fonts
-Looking at perfectly round spheres gets boring so I thought 3D alphabets would fit this procedural example perfectly.
-Three.js has built in [TextGeometry][TextGeometry] which takes care of all the heavy lifting.
-Also it's really easy to use any custom fonts with it by first loading eg. from [Google Fonts][Google Fonts] and then converting it to *.json* file with [Facetype.js][Facetype.js].
+Looking at perfectly round spheres gets boring so I thought 3D alphabets would fit this procedural example.
+Three.js has built-in [TextGeometry][TextGeometry] which takes care of all the heavy lifting.
+Also, it's easy to use any custom fonts with it by first loading eg. from [Google Fonts][Google Fonts] and then converting it to *.json* file with [Facetype.js][Facetype.js].

 You can then load the font in `./src/components/Graphics.js` and generate geometry from it!